uwplse/coq-change-analytics/README.md

 Please report any bugs that you find to Github.
 If you need to temporarily disable the plugin due to a severe bug, you can comment out the line in your coqrc; if you do so, please let us know so we prioritize fixing the bug.

+# Removing the Plugin

+When you are done with the study, please remove the line you added to your [coqrc](https://coq.inria.fr/refman/practical-tools/coq-commands.html#by-resource-file) resource file.